 Regarding the FFMQ-sf, both the Observe and Acting with Awareness facets were higher in the Mental States group than the World group (BHN(0,.2) = 8.9, and 5.92, respectively).
 As all other facets and comparisons (along with our two bespoke ‘awareness of the world/mental states in the last hour’ questions) were insensitive, there is only partial evidence that our manipulation checks of mindfulness were passed.
 The finding on the Acting with Awareness subscale reproduces findings with this dataset in a previous study which showed a negative regression slope between this facet and hypnotisability (14).
-The AA facet features several questions about being aware of ones actions, and therefore relates to one's awareness of intentions (i.e. a form of mental state).
-Interestingly, in the Buddhist literature, one of the four 'foundations' (i.e. objects of focus of central importance to the practice) include intentions (45) – and, taking inspiration, so did our mental states intervention.
+The AA facet features several questions about being aware of one’s actions, and therefore relates to one's awareness of intentions (i.e., a form of mental state).
+Interestingly, in the Buddhist literature, one of the four 'foundations' (i.e., objects of focus of central importance to the practice) include intentions (45) – and, taking inspiration, so did our mental states intervention.

 The Observe facet, which we made no clear predictions about, has been shown to exhibit the expected positive intercorrelations with other FFMQ-facets (101–105) and negative correlations with psychopathological symptoms (106,107), but only in those with meditation experience.
-Whilst baseline performance may affect reliability, we may have found a result on this subscale as it is sensitive to differentiating meditators from non-meditators.
+Whilst baseline performance may affect reliability, we may have found a result on this subscale because it is sensitive to differentiating meditators from non-meditators.
 On the other hand, the direction of this increase is somewhat surprising given that Baer et al (101) explained inconsistent results on this subscale by its focus on bodily and external perceptions, over cognitions – an issue worsened in the FFMQ-sf we used (compare 108 and 109, p.
 236).
 We should consider that the Observe questions can be interpreted in two ways: As being aware of qualities as existing in the world, for example, colours, aromas, or sounds out there; or as being aware of perceptions of these qualities as experiences.
 If participants in the Mental States intervention interpreted the questions as referring to sensations and perceptions, it is not surprising that they scored highly on the facet.
 We will therefore extend the Observe scale by carefully wording two versions in terms of both awareness of the world, and awareness of perceiving the world, with a prompt instructing participants of this distinction.
 The Mental States group should score highly relative to the active control only when the scale refers to awareness of perceptions.

 The main study would also benefit from a scale measuring an awareness of mental states in general.
 Upon review we feel that the FFMQ is unsuited to our needs as it deals largely with emotions, thought suppression, observation of the body and world, and actions.
 The same is true of the 5 scales used in the creation of the FFMQ, of other measures of mindfulness (109,110), and to a lesser extent scales dealing with decentring more directly (111,112).
 The decentring sub-scale of the trait version of the Toronto Mindfulness Scale (TMS; 113) meets the requirements of a manipulation check for mindfulness of mental states in the breadth with which it refers to mental states.
 Alongside these scales, an objective measure of metacognition using a Two-Alternate Forced Choice task coupled with a meta-d’ analysis of the resulting data will be used in the main study (see below).